thprfssr/danetiska.com/_posts/2025-09-28-danetian-catholic-union.md

 in 1439.
 Being under Byzantine jurisdiction, the Danetians therefore entered into communion with Rome.

-When this union with Rome was rejected by the Greek laity a few years later, the Danetian church decided to remain loyal to Rome.
+When this union with Rome was rejected by the Orthodox laity a few years later, the Danetian church decided to remain loyal to Rome.
 As a result, Pope Sixtus IV issued the following decree in 1476, confirming the fidelity of the Danetians.